 A Developer is responsible to construct in accordance with the minimum and maximum landscape development standards indicated for all Local Parks in Table 1-2, Table 1-3, Table 1-4, and Table 1-5, and to the satisfaction of the Manager of Calgary Parks.
 If a Developer or homeowners'/residents'/community association wishes to develop parks beyond the "maximum" standards, they must follow the corporate policy and procedures as approved by Council for Enhanced Maintenance Agreement and Infrastructure Agreements (also refer to 1.2.4 Irrigation of Boulevards and Medians and 7.9 Optional Amenities for additional information).

-Item Q uantity Type/Comment

-Minimum Maximum

-Grading/Loaming Entire site Entire site As per spec

-Turf Entire site Entire site As per spec

-Trees 20 trees/.405 ha (1 acre) 40 trees/.405 ha (1 acre) Approved species

-Irrigation Entire site Entire site Automatic as per spec

-Benches 1 per site 5 per site
+Emphasis should be placed on universal design for all open spaces to address accessibility/inclusivity issues.

+Item Quantity Type/Comment Minimum Maximum Grading/Loaming Entire site Entire site As per spec Turf Entire site Entire site As per spec Trees 20 trees/.405 ha (1 acre) 40 trees/.405 ha (1 acre) Approved species Irrigation Entire site Entire site Automatic as per spec Benches 1 per site 5 per site Walkways As required As required Specifications as per approved pol- icy Fencing As required 3 sides of site if requested Only post cable and chain link Play Equipment or Other Recreational Equipment If suited If suited To community needs or preference if desired